donellipietro/master_thesis/README.md

 # Master Thesis

-This code was developed for the MSc. thesis in Mathematical Engineering at Politecnico di Milano titled **Insert Title**.
+This code was developed for the MSc. thesis in Mathematical Engineering at Politecnico di Milano titled **New Functional Data Analysis Methods, with Applications to Spatial Transcriptomics and Neuroimaging**.

-## Description

-Provide a brief description of your project.
-Explain what it does, why it exists, and any other relevant information.

 ## Table of Contents